 What should I send to support?

-Include: request time (UTC), model ID, error code, API URL, any request ID from response headers, and approximate request size.
+Include: request time (UTC), model ID, error code, Base URL, any request ID from response headers, and approximate request size.
 Do not share your full API key.
 Describe the key prefix if needed.